2025 Award Winners

 The Cecil Paul and Maria Jones Community Hero award was created in recognition of Paul and Maria Jones.
 The Jones’ have dedicated decades of volunteer hours meeting our community’s needs and have been steadfast supporters of The House Next Door.

-Please join me in acknowledging and congratulating our 2024 Cecil Paul and Maria Jones Community Hero Award Winner, Bobbi Baugh!
+Please join me in congratulating the recipient of the 2025 Cecil Paul and Maria Jones Community Hero Award, Libby Molesky